ajnavarro/go-ipfs/docs/config.md

 Parameters needed to create the specified router.
 Supported params per router type:

-Reframe:
-  - `Endpoint` (mandatory): URL that will be used to connect to a specified router.
+General:
   - `Priority` (optional): Priority is used when making a routing request.
 Small numbers represent more important routers.
 The default priority is 100000.
+Reframe:
+  - `Endpoint` (mandatory): URL that will be used to connect to a specified router.
+DHT:
+  - `DHTMode` (mandatory): DHT type that will be use to create the DHT router.
+Possible values:
+    - `dht`
+    - `dhtcilent`
+    - `dhtserver`
+    - `none`
+  - `TrackFullNetworkDHT` (optional): It will start an experimental DHT router that will scan the entire network.
+Really resources intensive. `DHTMode` will be ignored.

 **Example:**

 To add router provided by _Store the Index_ team at [cid.contact](https://cid.contact):